jwulf/joshwulf.com/content/blog/2020/02/camunda-cloud-connection.md

 That implementing connection characteristics requires changes to multiple components is a [code smell](https://en.wikipedia.org/wiki/Code_smell) that indicates there is a first-class concern with no, or an incorrectly bounded, materialised entity in the code.

 It is time for a significant refactor.
-The time required for this refactor is not trivial, and I looked long and hard at the code before determining this (_and ignored the error message until it became a failing test suite_).
+The time required for this refactor is not trivial, and I conveniently ignored the error message until it became a failing test suite, then looked long and hard at the code before committing to this.

 This is a significant part of the Zeebe Node client - managing the state of the gRPC connection and providing an ergonomic API to handle various failure conditions.
 However, you don't have to be Einstein to realise that: